japl-lang/japl/README.md

 - Modulo division (`%`) and exponentiation (`**`)
 - `OP_CONSTANT_LONG` OpCode is implemented
 - Differentiation between integers and floating point numbers
+- Possibility to have more than 255 locals in scope at any given time
+- String slicing, with start:end syntax as well
+- All entities are actually objects (even builtins)

 Other than that, JAPL features closures, function definitions, classes, inheritance and static scoping.
 You can check